wso2/product-ei/README.md

 ### Dependency repositories

+Following is some of the most important dependency repositories used within product-ei.
 You can use ``maven clean install`` command to build any of the below listed dependency repositories.

 ### Integrator/ESB profile